oppia/oppia-android/wiki/Installing-Oppia-Android.md

 - To learn about how we write tests at oppia-android, please refer to: [Oppia Android Testing](https://github.com/oppia/oppia-android/wiki/Oppia-Android-Testing).

-- To learn more about getting started with Bazel, please see the [Bazel User Guide](https://github.com/oppia/oppia-android/wiki/Bazel-User-Guide).
+- An important reference to go back to as you continue developing with Bazel is the [Bazel User Guide](https://github.com/oppia/oppia-android/wiki/Bazel-User-Guide).

 ### Troubleshooting Installation
 #### General issues